 - Genetic, developmental, biological, social, and environmental determinants of mental health and key targets and times for intervention;

 - Prevention of mental illnesses and delivery of early interventions;

 - Improvement in treatment quality, value, and effectiveness;

-- Integration of mental health services into existing chronic disease care and other service delivery platforms, such as HIV/AIDS, primary care, schools, justice systems, etc.; and,
+- Effective integration of mental health services into existing chronic disease care and other service delivery platforms, such as HIV/AIDS, primary care, schools, justice systems, etc.; and,

-- Implementation of sustainable, evidence-based mental health prevention and treatment services.
+- Optimal implementation of sustainable, evidence-based mental health prevention and treatment services.

 - Coordinates activities within NIMH and across NIH on global mental health research.